UMN-Kernel-Object/documentation/UKO/members.rst

 **Alex Elder**

 I am a Linux kernel contributor and maintainer.
 I currently work at Linaro, where I am focused on Linux support for ARM devices.
-I will judge you for courageously admitting that you like pineapple on pizza, but I will eat Hawaiian pizza if I think no one is watching.
+I will not judge you for cowardly admitting that you like pineapple on pizza.
+I will eat Hawaiian pizza if required/forced.

 **Jack Kolb**